agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

 Plan future crop rotations to optimize soil health and yields:

-1. From the Fields page, click "Crop Rotation Planner".
+1. From the fields page, click "Crop Rotation Planner".
-2. Select a field to plan rotations for.
+2. Select a Fields to plan rotations for.
-3. View the field's crop history.
+3. View the Fields's crop history.
 4. Click "+ Add Rotation" to plan future crops.
 5. The system will provide recommendations based on:
    - Previous crops